syncfusion-content/asp.net-core-docs/aspnet-core/Overview.md

 # Welcome to Syncfusion Essential ASP.NET Core

+> Syncfusion jQuery based widgets are no longer in active development.
+Switch to our pure JavaScript based next generation Essential JS 2 library.

 Essential JS is a comprehensive collection of over 80 enterprise-grade HTML5 JavaScript components for building modern web applications.
 It includes all the UI controls that are typically required for building line-of-business (LOB) applications including charts, grids, Gantt, scheduler, diagram and much more.

 ## How to best read this user guide